-Exploring Madrid: Things to Do & Travel Guide
+Exploring Madrid, the Heart of Spain: Things to Do & Travel Guide

 I have to be honest: Madrid was not at the top of my bucket list.
 Even though the museums were a huge draw to the city, I felt I wouldn’t like it as Madrid’s a lot “newer” than other cities.
 But in the wake of the pandemic, I found a cheap flight and decided to take the trip.
 Now Madrid’s actually one of my favourite cities!

-A little bit of history: Madrid started as an Islamic city in the 9th century, though it of course fell under Christian rule.
-It remained a relatively sleepy town until 1561, when King Philip … Continue reading
+Madrid started as an Islamic city in the 9th century, though it of course fell under Christian rule.
+It remained a relatively sleepy town until 1561, when King Philip II … Continue reading

 Tags: europe, madrid, spain

-Exploring Cadiz: Things to Do & Travel Guide
+Exploring Cadiz, Spain’s Oldest City: Things to Do & Travel Guide

 On a trip to Andalusia, I had to visit Spain’s oldest city: Cadiz.
-This beautiful seaside city has a history that spans thousands of years and is still magnificent to visit today.
+I was super excited because I love old cities and this was really the old city.
+This beautiful seaside area has a history that spans thousands of years and is still magnificent to visit today.

 … Continue reading